matthew-brett/ds107-fixes/README.md

   from the `.tsv` files.
 * `test_ds107_onsets.py` tests `ds107_onsets.py`, and checks the results
   against the original OpenFMRI files giving the `ds107` experimental paradigm.
+  These original files are in the `old_onsets` directory.